vmware/container-service-extension/docs/cse3_0/TROUBLESHOOTING.md

     * Yes.
 As long as the given virtual datacenter is enabled for both native & tkg, and virtual datacenter network intended for native has internet connectivity, users should be able to deploy both native and tkg clusters in the same organization virtual datacenter (ovdc).
 2. Can Native, TKG and Ent-PKS be deployed in the same organizational virtual datacenter?
     * No. Ent-PKS requires dedicated virtual datacenter.
-3. Are Ent-PKS clusters represented as defined entities in CSE 3.0?
+3. Are Ent-PKS clusters represented as Runtime defined entities in CSE 3.0?
     * No.
 4. What are the steps to share a cluster with other tenant users?
     * Native